Test (2013 film): Plot summary

 Test is set in San Francisco in 1985, shortly after the launch of the first effective HIV test, and depicts the effects of the AIDS crisis on members of a contemporary dance company based in the city.
 The film follows understudy Frankie, who prefers to escape the bullying of harsh graffiti and speculative news headlines by walking around listening to music on his bright yellow Walkman.
 While deeply concerned about possibly having contracted the disease, he strengthens his friendship with Todd, a bad-boy veteran fellow dancer who provides him with encouragement with his dancing and with whom he navigates the risks and hopes associated with the disease while pursuing a sexual relationship with him.

 Cast

 Production

 Chris Mason Johnson wrote and directed Test, which he also co-produced with Chris Martin and edited with Christopher Branca.
 A portion of its post-production budget received a pledge of $35,600 from 179 backers on the crowd funding platform Kickstarter.
 Further grants for the production of the film came from the Horizons Foundation, the San Francisco Film Society, and The Kenneth Rainin Foundation.
 The film was shot in part at the Joe Goode Annex Studio in San Francisco.

-The music for Test was composed by Welsh-born composer Ceiri Torjussen, who visited the 1980s dance scene to create his 80s retro synth score, which provided the film with a uniform and consistent sound throughout.
+The music for Test was composed by Welsh-born composer Ceiri Torjussen, who created a 1980s-inspired retro synth score, providing the film with a uniform and consistent sound throughout.
 Sixteen music tracks were released by MovieScore Media on June 3, 2014, and made available digitally on major music platforms.